victorcastro/docs/docs/sms/sms-other/sms-other-sinch-campaing-user-guide.md

 ---
-title: Sinch Campaign Manager User Guide
+title: US Campaign Compliance
 excerpt: >-
   The Sinch Manager User Guides can be found here.
-Get to know the Campaing Manager Portal.
+Get to know the Campaign Manager Portal.
 Read more.
 ---